 • a decision on an EU Settled Status application made after 31 January 2020.

 Not all applications based on human rights or international protection have a right of appeal.
-Read more on the Appeals page of this guide.
+Read more on the Appeals page of this guide, and on the Home Office website here.

 For example, you do not have the right of appeal in the UK if your asylum or human rights claim is certified by the Home Office because they think it is “clearly unfounded”.

 If you are making a human rights claim when you are facing deportation after a criminal sentence, the Home Office may certify the claim unless you can show that “serious and irreversible harm” would occur if you had to appeal outside of the UK.
-The Home Office is less likely to certify your claim if your child is a British citizen.
+The Home Office is less likely to certify your claim if you have a child who is a British citizen.
 Read more on the Deportation page of this guide.

 Administrative review

 If your immigration application is refused and you do not have the right to appeal the decision, you may be able to apply for administrative review.
-This is where you apply to the Home Office to review the decision it has made.
+This is where you apply to the Home Office to internally review the decision it has made.
+This means you are asking the Home Office – not a court – to review its own decision.
+The review will be carried out by someone other than the original decision maker on the case, and there is no oral hearing.
+It is different from an appeal, which is decided by an independent judge.

-You can apply for administrative review in some circumstances even if you are granted leave to remain, but are not happy with the length of leave given or the conditions imposed.
+You can apply for administrative review in some circumstances even if you are granted leave to remain, but are not happy with the length of leave given or the conditions imposed on your leave.

-Administrative review will only be available if the error you believe the Home Office has made could have made a difference to the decision.
-It can be used to resolve “case-working errors” on a number of grounds.
-See page 21 of the Home Office guidance for more information.
+Administrative review is available if the error you believe the Home Office has made could have made a difference to the decision, or because the decision may impact a future application you make.
+It can be used to resolve “case-working errors” on a number of grounds – for example, if the decision maker made a mistake when calculating a period of leave.
+See the Home Office guidance for more information on types of case-working errors.

 If you are already in the UK, you need to apply for an administrative review within 14 days of getting the decision, or 7 days if you are detained.